RelFost/System.Collections.Generic.Extension/README.md

   Retrieves the value for a key or adds a new value using either a factory function, a default value, or an explicitly provided value.

 - **GetOr**
   Retrieves the value for a key if it exists.
-If not, it calls the provided callback to generate a value.
+If not, it calls the provided callback without adding a new entry.

 - **UpdateOrAdd**
   Updates an existing entry or adds a new one.
 Supports direct updates, actions, or custom value factories.